mattolson/middleman-bootstrap-template/README.md

 ## Removing blog functionality

-This template is also a good starting point for sites that don't require blogging functions.
+This template is also a good starting point for sites that don't have a blog.
 To remove blog-specific stuff:

 1. `git rm source/blog/*`
 2. `git rm source/layouts/article.erb`
-3. Remove middleman-blog from Gemfile.
+3. Remove middleman-blog and middleman-disqus from Gemfile.
 4. Remove blog-related styles from source/stylesheets/base.css.scss.
 They are all at the bottom of the file grouped together under the header "Blog Articles".
 5. Remove blog-related settings from config.rb.
 They are all grouped at the top under the header "Blog Settings".
 6. Update the home page (source/index.html.erb) to do something more relevant to your site.